juancarlovieri/tlx-dark-theme/README.md

 **Update 19/06/21**:<br>- There have been a few changes in tlx's website which made the script broken.
 This issue have been fixed.
 Please update the script to the newest version.

+**Update 20/07/21**:<br>- There have been a few changes in tlx's API which made the script broken.
+This issue have been fixed.
+Please update the script to the newest version.

 Error Codes:
 - Code 1: You need to include the '#' character at the beginning of the Hex Color Code